XinweiZhang/XinweiZhang.github.io/_posts/2023-03-26-Sum-of-n-uniform-random-variables.md

 ---
 layout: post
-title: "Finding the expected mumber of uniform random variables to exceed 1"
+title: "Finding the expected number of uniform random variables to exceed 1"
-description: "In this post, we explore the problem of finding the expected value of minimum number of uniform random variables needed for their sum to exceed 1.
-We provide two different solutions to this problem and explain the underlying concepts of probability and geometric intuition.
+description: "In this post, we explore the problem of finding the expected value of the minimum number of uniform random variables needed for their sum to exceed 1.
+We provide two solutions to this problem and explain the underlying concepts of probability and geometric intuition.
 This problem is a classic example in probability theory.
 Join us as we delve into the world of probability and explore this fascinating problem!"
 date: 2023-03-26
 tags: [Probability]
 ---